gregordecristoforo/HasegawaWakatani/docs/journal/Coding tips.md

 * "..." splats/unpacks a tuple
 * @view gives a subArray which is a lazy copy, hence changes made are reflected in the array subarrayed
 * display(plot)
+* @edit function(var) to read the source code for a given type!
+Very nice for debugging

 * Build documentation using julia --project=. docs/make.jl